 Testing for Omnichannel Performance

 Modern CPG brands must design packaging that performs in physical retail, e-commerce thumbnails, social media content, and direct-to-consumer unboxing experiences.
-Each channel imposes different constraints.
+Each channel imposes different constraints — and packaging that wins on the shelf may fail at thumbnail scale.

 Physical retail rewards shelf standout, side-panel communication (for products shelved spine-out), and tactile cues that distinguish your product when shoppers pick it up.